Blepharoplasty has become one of the most requested facial cosmetic procedures, surpassing even facelift and rhinoplasty in popularity.

 In the lower eyelid, fat pockets may bulge forwards and lower blepharoplasty is required to improve the puffy appearance of the lower eyelids and to reduce eye bags and wrinkling of the skin.

 Many plastic surgeons perform blepharoplasty in the same or similar manner for all patients.
 An analogy for this would be like visiting a hairstylist who can only cut everyone’s hair in the same way.
-Achieving a natural-looking rejuvenation that does not look like a patient has had surgery requires an artistic interpretation by the surgeon and a customized approach for each patient.
+Achieving a natural-looking rejuvenation that does not look like a patient has had surgery requires an artistic interpretation by the surgeon and a customised approach for each patient.

 Depending upon the scope of the procedure, the operation takes approximately 1 to 3 hours to complete.
 The procedure may be completed only on the upper eyelids, the lower eyelids or both concurrently.
 Commonly, surgery may be combined with tightening the lower eyelid tendon (canthopexy or canthoplasty) or rejuvenating the lower eyelid skin (laser treatment or skin peels).